 The Back Story

-The Cottage at Riverbend Shoot.
+The Cottage at Riverbend.
+This Editorial had a story behind it.
 So I feel like I should be up front with the story behind this shoot.
 As a photographer I am all about getting creative.
 I think it helps me grow as a photographer and fills my cup.
 Sometimes I get caught up on the the social media game.
 I see all these beautiful shoots that are planned by amazingly talented vendors.
 It stings me a little as a creative to not be asked to shoot some of them.
 Or maybe I am asked to shoot things and they do not really align with what I am looking for to build my portfolio or grow as a photographer.

 Things I should never question